How to Build A Headboard Bench Video

 Visit the My Repurposed Life Amazon Store to shop my favorite items.

-If you don't have a pocket hole jig, you can use "L" brackets.
-However, if you do a lot of projects, I highly recommend you investing in one of these jigs.
-For more details see my post How To Use A Kreg Jig
+If you don’t have a pocket hole jig, you can use “L” brackets.
+However, if you work on many projects, I highly recommend investing in one of these jigs.
+For more details, see my post How To Use A Kreg Jig.

 Keep a sanding sponge handy to sand every cut as you complete it.

-Typically when you use ¾” pine you’ll use 1 ¼” pocket hole screws—but because I was securing the ¾” pine to the ripped 2x4’s (front legs) I used 1 ½” pocket hole screws.
+Typically when you use 3/4” pine you’ll use 1 1/4” pocket hole screws—but because I was securing the 3/4” pine to the ripped 2×4’s (front legs) I used 1 1/2” pocket hole screws.
 Kreg jig right angle clamps help to hold the boards together to get a perfect fit.

-Step 3 & 4 Attach side to front leg and headboard
+Attach the side to the front leg and headboard.

-Because I was building this headboard bench on a table, I put the level on the table, and used the same “level” bubble on the sides.
-Again, the right angle clamps make easy work of this task.
-I used 1 ½” pocket hole screws to secure the sides against the front leg and the headboard.
-A rubber mallet is helpful to tap the boards for alignment.
+Because I was building this headboard bench on a table, I put the level on the table and used the same “level” bubble on the sides.
+Again, the right-angle clamps make this task easy.
+I used 1 1/2” pocket hole screws to secure the sides against the front leg and the headboard.
+A rubber mallet helps tap the boards into alignment.

-Step 5 Drill pocket holes and attach center support
+Drill pocket holes and attach the center support.

 I cut a small board to place in the center to help support the plank seat.
 I installed it by drilling pocket holes.
 For more details, see the headboard bench video in this post.

-To give a clean look for the underneath side of the bench, I attach the cross brace with the pocket holes facing up.
-Because I was attaching ¾” pine to ¾” pine, I used the recommended 1 ¼” pocket hole screws for this step.
+To give the underside of the bench a clean look, I attach the cross brace with the pocket holes facing up.
+Because I was attaching 3/4” pine to 3/4” pine, I used the recommended 1 1/4” pocket hole screws for this step.

-I cut the planks for the seat using 1x4’s. (note: I did the middle brace after cutting the boards.
-In the picture above you can see the seat planks resting in front of the bench.
-I had to rip one of the boards a little in order to get them all to fit from front to back.
-I placed the ripped (more narrow) board up against the back of the bench.
+I cut the planks for the seat using 1×4’s.
+(Note: I did the middle brace after cutting the boards.
+In the picture above, you can see the seat planks resting in front of the bench.
+I had to slightly rip one of the boards to get them all to fit from front to back.
+I placed the ripped (narrower) board against the back of the bench.

 Truth in blogging—I wore the safety glasses you see by the rubber mallet to secure the planks with my nail gun.
 But—as things happen—the camera batteries died.
-After I charged the camera and went back to work, I pretended to do the nail gun and forgot to put the safety glasses back on.
+After I charged the camera and went back to work, I pretended to use the nail gun and forgot to put on my safety glasses.

 Job well done!
-This bench came together very quickly with only one scene that didn’t make it in the video.
+This bench came together very quickly, with only one scene that didn’t make it in the video.
 I was going to use wider planks for the seat, and accidentally cut one too short.
-Plan “b” was to use the more narrow boards instead.
+Plan “B” was to use the narrower boards instead.

-Using a battery powered orbital sander over all of the boards quickly gives a smooth finish ready to stain.
+Using a battery-powered orbital sander on all the boards quickly gives a smooth finish, ready to stain.
 I like to “round over” my edges so the seat planks have a softer look.

-My leaf blower comes in handy to blow off large amounts of sawdust after sanding, then I use a rag to remove the rest of the sanded sawdust.
+My leaf blower comes in handy to blow off large amounts of sawdust after sanding, and then I use a rag to remove the rest.

 Because I didn’t want to strip the headboard’s finish, I chose to use Minwax Gel Stain (Hickory).
-I did lightly sand parts of the headboard that had wall paint rubbed on it.
-Gel stain won’t cover up wall paint.
+I lightly sanded parts of the headboard that had wall paint rubbed on them.
+Gel stain won’t cover up the wall paint.
 I applied the stain with a cheap chip brush and used a soft rag to rub off excess stain.
 I always wear latex gloves when I do messy projects like this.
 My skin is so dry, no need to subject it to mineral spirits.

-You can see that I start with the headboard bench upside down to get all the underside covered with the gel stain.
-TIP: I wear two gloves on my dominant hand so when I need to take a picture, I can quickly take one off and reveal a clean glove which allows me to quickly put the messy glove back on to keep working.
+You can see that I start with the headboard bench upside down to ensure the underside is fully covered with the gel stain.
+TIP: I wear two gloves on my dominant hand, so when I need to take a picture, I can quickly remove one and reveal a clean glove, then put the messy glove back on to keep working.

-When staining caned material, be mindful of drips on one side or the other.
-My brush was mostly dry as I was applying the stain because I didn’t want to wipe a lot back from the caning.
+When staining caned material, be mindful of drips on either side.
+My brush was mostly dry as I applied the stain because I didn’t want to wipe much back from the caning.

-I use a very small soft cloth so I don’t waste too much stain.
-After awhile the cloth becomes fairly saturated which allows for some touchups in places that were missed.
+I use a very small soft cloth, so I don’t waste too much stain.
+After a while, the fabric becomes fairly saturated, allowing for some touch-ups in places missed.

 A month later….